geetamirashi/TaskFocus/README.md

 # TaskFocus
 Task Management App

-TaskBuddy is a React-based task management application that will:
+TaskFocus is a React-based task management application that will:

 Add, delete, and mark tasks as complete: A dynamic task list that updates as you interact with it.